What Are Demonstrative Determiners?

 How much are

-This, that, these and those are both demonstrative determiners and demonstrative pronouns.
+'This,' 'that,' 'these' and 'those' can act as both demonstrative determiners and demonstrative pronouns.
 The difference between them is:

-A demonstrative determiner always comes with a noun: that car, those people.
+- A demonstrative determiner always comes with a noun.

-A demonstrative pronoun always comes alone and is not accompanied by a noun, for example:
+- A demonstrative pronoun always comes alone and is not accompanied by a noun.

 Someone left their shoes.
 Whose are